Wrongful Death: A Complete FAQ (Part 2 of 3)

 Can punitive damages be recovered through wrongful death actions?

 Yes, but in Florida, only in certain circumstances (i.e.if the person who caused the accident was DUI or texting while driving.
 In the majority of states, the plaintiff cannot recover any punitive damages in the event of a wrongful death action.
 However, there are some states with exceptions and specific statutes that allow for the recovery of punitive damages.
-Talk to an Ocala or Gainesville law firm about recovering punitive damages in your wrongful death action.
+Talk to an Ocala or Gainesville Wrongful Death attorney about recovering punitive damages in your wrongful death action.

 Is it possible to sue for the pain and suffering of the deceased?